Central Europe launches new austerity drive

 The erratic and highly unorthodox policies of the government and central bank have failed to reassure investors in Hungarian assets.
 Further slippage in the budget figures could make the Hungarian forint – the worst performing EU currency last year – once again the punchbag of the markets.

-Further reporting by Wojciech Kosc in Warsaw, Albin Sybera in Prague, and Linas Jegelevicius in Vilnius.
+Further reporting by Wojciech Kosc in Warsaw, Albin Sybera in Prague and Linas Jegelevicius in Vilnius.